Accessibility statement for Ingatestone & Fryerning Parish Council website

 Our forms are built and hosted through third party software and ‘skinned’ to look like our website.

 We’ve assessed the cost of fixing the issues with navigation and accessing information, and with interactive tools and transactions.
 We believe that doing so now would be a disproportionate burden within the meaning of the accessibility regulations.
-We will revisit this assessment in December 2021.
+We will revisit this assessment in at a later date, if necessary.

 However, in the meantime we have partnered with accessiBe to resolve these issues using their AI-driven tool for web accessibility.